Bitcoin’s Energy Usage Isn’t a Problem. Here’s Why.

 At the same time, you have billions of people whose bank accounts can potentially be frozen based on their opinions or ideas.”

-4) There is a rise in third layer applications, such as Sphinx Chat and Impervious Technologies, that use Bitcoin’s Lightning network as a way to transmit data, in addition to just transmitting value.
+The recent creation of several new third layer applications, such as Sphinx Chat and Impervious Technologies, that use Bitcoin’s Lightning network as a way to transmit data, in addition to just transmitting value.
 Sphinx Chat is a peer-to-peer messaging platform that runs on Lightning and allows users to attach micropayments with their messages, while Impervious Technologies is releasing a VPN powered by Lightning.

 “As an example of what can be developed utilizing the Impervious API, Impervious is releasing a dynamic VPN that leverages the Lightning Network to provide on-demand, high-bandwidth VPN services.
 The Impervious API can operate from behind hostile networks and denied access areas using the Lightning Network as a credential exchange and transport layer to establish peer-to-peer, secured channels for censorship resistant data transmissions.